-If you are being FORCED TO WORK for little or no pay in a job you can’t leave, are being COERCED TO MARRY OR HAVE SEX with someone you don’t know, or are working to PAY OFF SOMEONE ELSE’S DEBTS, you may be a victim of human trafficking.
+If you have been forced to work for little or no pay in a job you can’t leave, made to travel for the purposes of a forced marriage or to have sex with someone you don’t know, or are working to pay off someone else’s debts, you may be a victim of human trafficking.

 - Can you leave your job / the person who is ‘looking after you’ if you want to?